SimoneRipamonti/Project/include/README.md

 This folder contains the header files of functions and classes which are used in the different case folders.

-We define 6 modules (groups) in order to document better (with doxygen) the content of these files
+We define 6 modules (groups) in order to document better (with doxygen) the content of these files.

 # Matrices
 It groups all the classes defined in the matrix.hpp file.
 The matrices that we are talking about are the ones obtained by the discretization of the equations.

-First of all a virtual class (the Abstract Matrix class) it's declared which is the prototype for all the derived class whcich inherit from it.
+First of all abstract class (the Abstract Matrix class) it's declared which is the prototype for all the derived class whcich inherit from it.

 The derived classes are: